scifm/scifm.github.io/_projects/a_catalyst.md

 {% include blocks/figure.html
     src="/assets/img/mist-figures/interp.svg"
     alt="Aromaticity and PAH features"
-    caption="UMAP projections reveal that the pretrained embeddings encode Polycyclic Aromatic Hydrocarbons classes and ring aromaticitydespite the model never training on labelled examples of these classes, suggesting the existence of chemically coherent structures in MIST's embedding space."
+    caption="UMAP projections reveal that the pretrained embeddings encode Polycyclic Aromatic Hydrocarbons classes and ring aromaticity despite the model never training on labelled examples of these classes, suggesting the existence of chemically coherent structures in MIST's embedding space."
 %}
 {% endcapture %}